situ2001/unplugin-mcp/README.md

 ### Build Tool Integration

-Here is an example of how to use the plugin with Rollup:
+Here is an example of how to use the plugin with Rollup.
+The server will be started automatically when you run `rollup` in watch mode (`rollup -w`).

 ```js
 // rollup.config.js